tonyprawiro/diy-cloud-gaming-desktop/README.md

 ### Cost

 In Singapore (ap-southeast-1) region, G2 Windows instance is offered at $1.16 per hour for on-demand pricing.
 This price point may look cheap at a glance ("hey, it's just a buck!"), but if you use it for many hours, it adds up and you may end up with a bill shock.
-If you use it for 20 hours in a month, I will be paying $23.2.
+If I use it for 20 hours in a month, I will be paying $23.2.

 To get a big EC2 discount without long-term commitment, we can utilize Spot instance.
 In my experience, the Spot pricing for g2.2xlarge can be as low as $0.46.
 I often got $0.66 during non-peak hour.
 If I use it 20 hours in a month, I would be paying only $13.2.
 Now, this is way more affordable for occasional gamers !